DataDog/integrations-core/tokumx/README.md

 ### Installation

-The TokuMX check is included in the [Datadog Agent][1] package for Agent versions <=6.x, so you don't need to install anything else on your TokuMX servers.
+The TokuMX check is included in the [Datadog Agent][1] package.
+No additional installation is needed on your server.

 ### Configuration